 Harvard Business Review

-Complain About Harvard Business Review - learn how to file a complaint
+Complain About Harvard Business Review - File a Complaint Today

 A 2.1-star rating on Trustpilot?
 For a business publication, that's pretty telling.
 It's not just you.
 Harvard Business Review's page is filled with complaints about impossible cancellations and surprise auto-renewal charges.
 The Better Business Bureau has logged 13 complaints against their publisher in the last three years, mostly for billing and product issues.
 If you're tired of being ignored or charged for a subscription you don't want, you're in the right place.
 It's time to get your money back.